alexandre-hallaine/Rainfall/bonus1/walkthrough.md

 0xbffff728 - 0xbffff6e0 = 48 (72 in decimal)
 ```

 Furthermore, we can see that our buffer is located at `0x14(%esp),%eax`.
-Since there is 72 bytes for the stack, our buffer will therefore requiere 52 bytes (72 - 20) before reaching `ebp`.
+Since there is 72 bytes for the stack, our buffer will therefore require 52 bytes (72 - 20) before reaching `ebp`.

 Since our goal is to overflow the stack until we reach the return address of the main function, we need to add another 4 bytes to go from `ebp` to `ebp + 4` (the return address).
 So a total of 56 bytes (52 + 4).